ieee0824/alcoholics/README.md

 # alcoholics

 alcoholics is golang gin Web Framework Middleware.
+This is randomly generate an error.